JoanPeturPetersen/list-comp/README.md

 list-comp
 =========

-List Comprehensions and Generator Expressions Talk
+List Comprehensions and Generator Expressions Talk for the Danish Python meetup.

+Compile using the Landslide fork: https://github.com/JoanPeturPetersen/landslide